 Signing for enforcement on ITS-based Managed Motorways should be located in an appropriate position to provide warning to drivers approaching and through the scheme.
-Such signing requires to be specially authorised, with guidance sought from the Programme Office.

 Section 8 - Funding

 8.1 Funding Arrangements

 Grant funding will be allocated consistent with the rules set out in the Scottish Public Finance Manual.
 Transport Scotland will make payments to the Scottish Police Authority (SPA) in line with the sum agreed as part of the Operational Plan approval process to a maximum of available grant.
 Payments will be made in accordance with the dates set out in the Grant Condition Letter.